exoplatform/exo-documentation/docs/ManageTasks.rst

 Filter tab
 ```````````

-The "Filter" lets you to run a custom search based on multiple criteria combined with a logical "AND".
+The "Filter" lets you run a custom search based on multiple criteria combined with a logical "AND".

 |NewTask12|

-- Contains: Enter any keywords in that field to match thats that contain these words in their title or description.
+- Contains: Enter any keyword in that field to match tasks that contain these words in their title or description.
 It works exactly like the
   filter field when it is the only filled criteria.
 - Assignee: Lets you filter tasks assigned to a specific user.
 Start typing a name to trigger a list of suggested assignees among the participants of this project.
 - Due: Let you filter tasks based on their due date.
 A dropdown menu offers shortcuts : All, Overdue, Today, Tomorrow, Upcoming.
 - Priority: Lets you filter tasks for a given priority.
 A dropdown menu offers the options : All, High, Normal, Low, None.
-- Show completed tasks:  when turned on this option lets you display :ref:`completed tasks <finishtask>` as well as the others.
+- Show completed tasks:  when turned on, this option lets you display :ref:`completed tasks <finishtask>` as well as the others.

 At the bottom of the drawer, three actions are available :